airladon/FigureOne/tutorials/1 - Shape/README.md

 <script type="text/javascript" src='../../package/figureone.min.js'></script>
 ```

-Finally, the javascript file which will use the FigureOne library to create the diagram is executed.
+Finally, the javascript file which will use the FigureOne library to create the figure is executed.

 ```html
 <script type="text/javascript" src='./index.js'></script>